Bongo (antelope): Horns

-Bongos have two heavy and slightly spiralled horns that slope over their backs.
-Bongo males have larger backswept horns, while females have smaller, thinner, and more parallel horns.
-The size of the horns range between 75 and 99 cm.
-The horns of bongos are spiraled, and share this trait with those of the related antelope species of nyalas, sitatungas, bushbucks, kudus, and elands.
+Bongos have two heavy and slightly spiraled horns that slope over their backs.
+Males have larger, backswept horns, while females have smaller, thinner, and more parallel horns.
+The sizes of the horns range between 75 and 99 cm.
+Their spiraled horn trait is shared with the related antelope species of nyalas, sitatungas, bushbucks, kudus, and elands.
 The horns of bongos twist once.

 Unlike deer, which have branched antlers they shed annually, bongos and other antelopes have unbranched horns they keep throughout their lives.

-Like all other horns of antelopes, the core of a bongo's horn is hollow and the outer layer of the horn is made of keratin, the same material that makes up human fingernails, toenails, and hair.
-The bongo runs gracefully and at full speed through even the thickest tangles of lianas, laying its heavy spiralled horns on its back so the brush cannot impede its flight.
+Like all other horns of antelopes, the core of a bongo's horn is hollow, and the outer layer of the horn is made of keratin, the same material in human fingernails, toenails, and hair.
+The bongo runs gracefully and at full speed through even the thickest tangles of lianas, laying its horns on its back so the brush cannot impede its flight.
 Bongos are hunted for their horns by humans.